Senior Director of Interior Architecture

 Vice President for Facilities Design and Operations and University Architect

-In support of University stewardship goals, Andrew and the UFI team coordinate the timely update and maintenance of a wide range of facilities data including occupancy and space usage for more than 11,000,000 gross square feet of university property.
+Jaime joined the University in 2015 as a Diversity & Inclusion Staff Fellow, a leadership development program sponsored by the Office of the Executive Vice President.
+As director of Capital Program and University Facilities Information, Jaime and his team manage the business operations of all the divisions’ capital and renovation projects, and coordinate the timely update and maintenance of a wide range of facilities data including occupancy and space usage for more than 11,000,000 gross square feet of university property.

 Craig joined the Notre Dame community in May 2001, assuming the position of Project Manager in the Office of the University Architect.
 A lifelong resident of Kalamazoo, MI Craig and his family relocated to South Bend in 2001.
 Craig holds a Bachelor of Architecture from the University of Notre Dame, and is a licensed architect in Michigan.
 Prior to joining the University, Craig served as a project manager with Tower Pinkster, an architectural firm located in Kalamazoo, MI.